-Help care for the land, water and cultural resources along the Kiski-Conemaugh Water Trail by respecting wildlife, nature and other people.
-"Leave No Trace," a national outdoor ethics program, provides some guidelines to minimize your impact.
-For more information about "Leave No Trace" outdoor ethics, visit www.lnt.org.
+Care for the resources along the Kiski-Conemaugh Water Trail by respecting wildlife, nature and other people.
+"Leave No Trace," a national outdoor ethics program, provides guidelines to minimize your impact.
+Visit www.lnt.org.

 Leave no trace for camping and day use: